fluxcd/flux2/docs/proposals/go-git-providers.md

 - Support sub-organizations (or "sub-groups" in GitLab) if possible
 - Pagination is automatically handled for `LIST` requests
 - Transparently can manage teams (collections of users, sub-groups in Gitlab) with varying access to repos
+- Follow library best practices in order to be easy to vendor (e.g. use major `vX` versioning & go.mod)

 ## Non-goals